Gladly, incubated at Greylock, nabs $36 million in Series C funding

 It has now raised $63 million altogether.

-Pictured, from left to right: Gladly founders Michael Wolfe, Dirk Kessler, and Joseph Ansanelli.
+Pictured, from left to right: Gladly founders Michael Wolfe, Dirk Kessler and Joseph Ansanelli.
 Courtesy of Gladly.

 0